leta199/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
-Extending my linear regression model to multiple predictors.
+Predicting a continuous variable with multiple predictor variables.
+This serves as an extension to my linear regression with more predictives to improve predictive accuracy.
 Added functionality with NumPy vectorisation as well including regularisation and normalisation.

-This notebook
+This notebook will cover

 ## HOW IT'S MADE